Enterprise Reporting User Guide

 Changing the hierarchy will display data for the desired country/area/region/store.

-Rather than comparing the current values to previous values, you can compare 2 hierarchies (region a vs region b, store a vs store b etc).
+Rather than comparing the current values to previous values, you can compare two hierarchies (region A vs region B, store A vs store B etc).

-When comparing 2 different hierarchies (eg North East vs North West), instead of using the baseline time comparison, the dashboard will pull data from the same time period but for the comparison hierarchy.
+When comparing two different hierarchies (for example, North East vs North West), instead of using the baseline time comparison, the dashboard will pull data from the same time period but for the comparison hierarchy.

-You can also change the date to compare the 2 hierarchies as at a point in time.
+You can also change the date to compare the two hierarchies as at a point in time.

 Switching Dashboards